NativeScript/firebase/packages/firebase-admob/README.md

 app.use(Admob)

 ```
-And then add it to markup as follows:
+And then add it to markup as follows.
+Set the view's `unitId` property to the ad's unit ID.

 ```html
 <BannerAd